rishabhblock8/Daily_Progress_Report/README.md

 ***16th January*** : Attended PPT on Test Techniques by Pallabi Ma'am, Gave PPT on Static Testing, Attended PPT on Backend Training Session By                  Lovepreet Sir.

 ***17th January*** : Continued TypeScript, Had a quick overview of Blockchain and Ethereum, Attended a session on Blockchain and Ethereum by Neeraj and Ishan Sir.

+***20th January*** : Read about the topics like Inspect Elements, Burp Sweet, Temper Monkey, Form Filler Extension.
+Read about the concepts of NodeJs like Promises, Callbacks.
+Continued with TypeScript Course, Attended workshop on private blockchain corda by Utkarsh Sir.